DKFZ-ODCF/nf-bam2fastq/README.md

 These files are all always produced, independent of whether your data is actually single-end or paired-end.
 If no reads of any of these groups are present in the input BAM file, empty compressed files are produced.
 Note further that these files are produced for each read-group in your input BAM, plus the "default" read-group.
 If you have a BAM in which none of the reads are assigned to a read-group, then all reads can be found in the "default" read-group.

-Note that Nextflow creates the `work/` directory, the `.nextflow/` directory, and the `.nextflow.log*` files in the directory directory in which it is executed.
+Note that Nextflow creates the `work/` directory, the `.nextflow/` directory, and the `.nextflow.log*` files in the directory in which it is executed.

 ## Environment and Execution